 Find Your USDA Planting Zone

-Considered the standard measure of plant hardiness, the USDA Plant Hardiness Zone Map is based on average annual minimum winter temperatures.
-The map is divided into thirteen distinct 10ºF zones, which are further divided into sub-zones of 5°F.
+The USDA Plant Hardiness Zone Map is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.
+The map is based on average annual minimum winter temperatures of each region and divided into thirteen distinct 10ºF zones, which are further divided into sub-zones of 5°F.

 Planting zones are most useful to gardeners growing perennial plants, since perennials are meant to live beyond just one growing season.
 Perennials need to be able to survive winter in your area, so it’s important to know how cold it typically gets in your area and whether a particular plant is hardy enough to survive those temperatures.